Trio Diffusion (v2)

 At a glance:

-• What works: Locally convincing patches, successful color/texture transfer from seed images, learned position-dependent statistics (sky at top).
+- What works: Locally convincing patches, successful color/texture transfer from seed images, learned position-dependent statistics (sky at top).
+Patch seams have since been resolved — see the seamless outputs gallery.

 Standard diffusion models generate fixed-size images.
 This project takes a different approach: generate images patch by patch, autoregressively, where each new patch is conditioned on three spatial neighbors in an L-shape: top-left, top-right, bottom-left.
 The L-shape provides enough local context to generate coherently in any direction (right, down, or diagonally), so the canvas can grow without bound.
 Trained from scratch on 3,000–10,000 COCO images in pixel space.
 Builds on a previous version that had no global conditioning.